-If you’re interested in a building or property service in Bassaleg that is not listed above, please contact us for advice as it is likely we can still help, or can help you find you a property professional who can help you.
+If you’re interested in a building or property service in Bassaleg that is not listed above, please give us a call as it is likely we may still be able to help you.

 Bassaleg is a small semi-urban suburb located two miles from Newport’s city centre, and home to Bassaleg Viaduct, the world’s oldest, operational railway viaduct structure, built in 1826.